-- Once your lotion has reached the desired temperature, add rosehip oil, hemp seed oil, preservative, and essential oils.
+- Once your lotion has reached the desired temperature, add rosehip oil, hemp seed oil, essential oils, and lastly, the preservative.

 - Turn on the immersion blender and keep blending for another minute or so.
 The lotion should get the proper creamy consistency.
 It should resemble a lotion, not water.
 If it’s too runny, keep blending a bit longer.